 In the present project bacterial building blocks, which have so far utilized for the generation of supramolecular assemblies will be supplemented by isolated and genetically engineered archaeal SLPs and purified archaeal lipid compounds to deliberately modulate the intrinsic biophysical properties of these created novel architectures (Fig. 3).
 Moreover, it can be anticipated that archaeal SLPs and lipids will show an enhanced structural stability against high temperature, pressure and salt concentration.
 This achievement would not only tremendously expedite the research on archaeal cell envelope structures but also the biomimetic application of these unique building principles in basic science and in further consequence also in applied science.

-Core team: Bernhard Schuster (project leader), Christa Schleper and Simon Rittman (senior scientists), Kinga Nagy and Kevin Pfeifer (PhD students).
+Core team: Bernhard Schuster (project leader), Christa Schleper and Simon Rittman (senior scientists), Kevin Pfeifer (PhD student)

-Extended scientific stuff: Daniel Birgel, Eva-Kathrin Sinner, Uwe B. Sleytr
+Extended scientific stuff: Daniel Birgel, Eva-Kathrin Ehmoser, Uwe B. Sleytr

 Austrian Science Fond (FWF), Project P 29399-B22.
 Start of project: 1st October 2016.
 Background information can be retrieved from the FWF pf.fwf.ac.at/de/wissenschaft-konkret/project-finder/= and BOKU: https://www.boku.ac.at/?id=23856